brandur/org/drafts/aws-intrinsic-static.md

 could get free HTTPS support for a custom domain with automatic certificate renewal, but the advent of AWS Certificate Manager (ACM) was the last missing piece in the all-Amazon stack.
-By composing a few services, we'll get a static site with some pretty nice features:
+By composing a few services, we'll get a static site with some pretty amazing features:

 * Approximately unlimited scalability.
 * As close to an operations-free experience as you're ever likely to find.